[SDKs] There is no way to silence arv-put and arv-get

 Can you please throw in a new line between the two test blocks (is tty and not tty)?
 Also, moving the comment “Confirm that progress is written to stderr when is a tty” and its counterpart to before setting the tty flag might improve readability of each of the code blocks

 - test_silent_mode => test_silent_mode_no_errors?
 Also, you might want to consider saying "no console output will be printed" instead of "no output will be printed" in the comments in the tests.

-#7 Updated by Lucas Di Pentima 11 months ago
+#7 Updated by Lucas Di Pentima over 4 years ago

 All suggestions addressed at 18f6483ff

 Also merged master, so the new test run is here: https://ci.curoverse.com/job/developer-run-tests/384/